kyma-project/serverless/docs/contributor/04-10-testing-strategy.md

 - `post-serverless-runtimes-nodejs-v18-build` - Runs tests specific to Node.js 18 after the build.
 - `post-serverless-runtimes-python39-build` - Runs tests specific to Python 3.9 after the build.
 - `post-serverless-webhook-build` - Verifies the deployment of the webhook.

- - `gardener-integration-test` - Installs the Serverless module (not using Lifecycle Manager) on the Gardener shoot cluster and runs integration tests of Serverless.